-Besides the added elegance and interest, this route usually allows one to avoid the crowds of the normal route, unless one descends that way.
-It does require an overnight at the hut, but the alpine start from there puts one under normal circumstances on the summit before the arrival of the hoards from Mittelallalin.
+Besides the added elegance and interest, this route usually allows you to avoid the crowds of the normal route, unless you descend that way.
+It does require an overnight at the hut, but the alpine start from there puts you under normal circumstances on the summit before the arrival of the hoards from Mittelallalin.

 The normal starting point for the climb is Britanniahütte.
 This can be reached by foot from Saas Grund or by cable car to Felskinn.
 From Felskinn go east up to the Egginerjoch to the hut.
 (See the main page for more detail)

 From the hut you can see the base of the Hohlaubgrat.
 Go down to the Hohlaubgletscher using the same path as the regular route to the Strahlhorn.
 This is a good path starting behind the hut.
 Once on the glacier you the path to the Strahlhorn turning right in the direction of Allalinhorn.
 Unless there is new snow, there will normally be an established track.

 The Hohlaubgrat can be divided into 3 main sections: